 After cluster heads are selected from cells, the next step is to select the backbone nodes from cluster heads.
-Here, we apply the approach in [5], consisting of marking process: Each node is marked if it has two unconnected neighbors.
-Otherwise, it is unmarked; and pruning rule: A marked node can unmark itself if its neighbor set is covered by a set of connected nodes with higher priorities.
+Here, we apply the approach in [5], consisting of two phases:

+- Marking process: Each node is marked if it has two unconnected neighbors; otherwise, it is unmarked. - Pruning Rule: A marked node can unmark itself if its neighbor set is covered by a set of connected nodes with higher priorities.

-The approach is to reduce the number of cluster heads and construct the backbone while ensuring the connectivity and coverage.
+The approach is to reduce the number of cluster heads and construct the backbone, while ensuring the connectivity and coverage.
+The process completes when the marking process finishes, and there is no marked node that can perform the pruning action.
 The marked cluster heads are the backbone nodes.
 Details are in [5].
 The priority among nodes still depends on their ID.
 The remaining problem is how the cluster heads exchange information with each other in order to run the above marking process and pruning rule.